 The first clubhouse was erected and the course was opened for play in July.

-In October of 1925 The original Clubhouse caught fire and burned to the ground.
-Remarkably the current magnificent red title roofed and stucco clubhouse was completed in only 11 months and an “Open House” was held in late September.
+In October of 1925, the original clubhouse caught fire and burned to the ground.
+Remarkably the current magnificent red tiled roof and stucco clubhouse was completed in 11 months and an “Open House” was held in late September.

 Members Jack Westland and Harry Givan compete on Walker Cup Team.